Hacker0912/quickstep-datalog/README.md

 ### Set-up Instructions

 **NOTE:** The following set-up steps have been specifically tested on *Ubuntu 18.04.1 LTS*.
 And thus we recommend using *Ubuntu 18.04.1 LTS* as your testbed OS if you want to play with RecStep.
-However, if you do want to try RecStep on other OS platforms (e.g., MacOS, Ubuntu 16.04, etc) and have encountered trouble during the set-up phase, feel free to send an email to zhiwei@cs.wisc.edu, we will reply to your inquiry and try to help at our earliest convenience.
+It should also be feasible to set-up the RecStep backend on Ubuntu of other versions (e.g., 14.04, 16.04), but it may take a little bit more extra efforts as configuring the corresponding dependencies as required in Ubuntu of different versions might be slighly different.

  **1. Checkout the code:**
 ``` bash